Woman staring at herself in the mirror smiling

 How Symptoms of C-PTSD Impact Daily Life

-The symptoms of C-PTSD can disrupt your daily life because of their broad range of effects on your emotions, cognition, and relationships.
-The inability to regulate your emotions and the increased risk of mood swings make social and intimate relationships difficult.
+The symptoms of C-PTSD can increase your ability to regulate your emotions, and the increased risk of mood swings makes social and intimate relationships difficult.

 Getting Started Is Easy